The BBC is an international multimedia broadcaster on radio, TV, online and social networks with a weekly global audience of 320 million.

 Are you the right candidate?

-For the Senior Journalist role you will need to be versatile with proven journalistic and high quality radio production skills.
-You will have experience in interviewing with excellent editing skills, energy, creativity, flexibility and an in-depth understanding of the news, politics, culture and social issues relevant to our Swahili audience.
+We are looking for an experienced and versatile digital journalist with proven journalistic skills, good broadcast voice, energy, creativity, flexibility and an in-depth understanding of the news, politics, culture and social issues relevant to Our Swahili audience.

 Band: Local Recruit